uidaholib/main-web-redesign_draft/content/about/policies.md

 ### Bicycles

 Bicycles and scooters are not allowed inside the library.
 Patrons should secure these items at the bike racks located at the front entrance.
+Patrons can check out bike locks for 3-hour periods (with renewals possible) at the circulation desk if needed.
 Riding bicycles, scooters, skateboards, or roller skates/blades within the library is strictly prohibited.

 ### Library Group Study Room Policies